Effective description of a suspended mirror coupled to cavity light -Limitations of Q-enhancement due to normal mode splitting by an optical spring-: Beam model

 \section{Beam model}

 \x{{q}} \A{{x}} \B{{y}}

 In this section, we review the beam model discussed in Ref.~\cite{Saulson}, and consider an extended model combined with the optical cavity mode.
-The beam model comprises an elastic beam with Young's modulus $E$, area moment of inertia $I$, total length $\ell$, and density of $\rho$ per unit length.
+The beam model is composed of an elastic beam with Young's modulus $E$, area moment of inertia $I$, total length $\ell$, and density of $\rho$ per unit length.
 As shown in Figure~\ref{fig:beamf1}, the physical degrees of freedom of the beam model are described using the transverse vibration modes $X(t, \sigma)$ ($0\leq \sigma \leq \ell$).
-One end of the beam is fixed, i.e., which is described by the boundary conditions
+One end of the beam is fixed, which is described by the boundary conditions

 The position of the center of mass with respect to the mirror is described by

 considering the distance $h$ between the center of mass (mirror radius) and the end of the beam and

 The mirror is assumed as a cylinder, and the moment of inertia $J$ around the axis of rotation is defined by $J=M(3h^2+D^2)/12$ with mass $M$ and thickness $D$.